CyrilCermak/modular_architecture_on_ios/README.md

 First of all, let us have a look at the Coordinator pattern, one of the most well known navigation patterns of all times when it comes to iOS development.
-Coordinator, as its name says, takes care of coordinating the user's flow throughout the app.
+Coordinator, as its name says, takes care of coordinating the user’s flow throughout the app.
 In our Application Framework, each domain framework can be represented by its coordinator as an entry point to that domain.
 The coordinator can then internally instantiate view controllers and their view models and coordinate the presentation flow.